Reading Time: 7 minutes

 So do Uber users tend to OK push?
 Yes, they do, 79% of the time.
 Shazam sends push notifications to its users congratulating them on their taste in music.
 Not much value – and fewer opt-ins.
 Twitch sends push notifications based on how many streams in the app a user subscribes to, with the result that 1, you can get a notification on a 5-minute basis throughout the day and 2, it’s a pet peeve of the Twitch user community, with a big section of their subReddit dedicated to turning notifications off.

 Keep notifications streamlined and rewarding by building push notifications in-app the way you’d build email drips – based on in-app analytics, segmentation, and testing.

 But you should ace the opt-in too.
 Don’t ask for push notification opt-in right away, and resist the temptation to bundle it with downloads.
 (Something Shazam got in trouble for a few years back.)
 Instead, think about how to position the question so you maximize opt-ins but don’t let the question itself become intrusive or irritating.
 The best way to avoid that is to build it into a welcome/onboarding session after some value has been demonstrated.

 Here’s how it works: on the web, a deep link is ‘deep’ because it links to a page ‘deeper’ inside a website’s hierarchy.
-(You never hear the term about the web because deep linking is default on websites.)
-A mobile deep link is ‘deep’ because it links to a specific location, section, page or area of your app, not the login or homepage or start area.
+(You never hear the term about the web because deep linking is the default on websites.)
+A mobile deep link is ‘deep’ because it links to a specific location, section, page, or area of your app, not the login or homepage, or start area.
 In other words, it links to the inside of your app, not the outside.
-That means that for the user, rather than start the app, then find what they want inside it, they can just click that deep link and hit the ground running.
+That means that for the user, rather than start the app, then find what they want inside it, they can just click that deep-link and hit the ground running.

 Apps have to be configured to handle deep linking and that has to be baked into the code.
 If it isn’t in your app, consider it for when you do updates.